parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 ### For end users (you, dear reader)
 - If you use Chrome as your main browser, consider switching to [Chromium](https://www.chromium.org), the open-source version of the browser.
 Consider minimalist browsers like [Min](https://minbrowser.github.io/min/) (and choose to block all ads, trackers and scripts) to browser news websites.
 If you like a certain news source, support it by subscribing if you're able!
 - Install a content/ad blocker for your browser: I recommend [uBlock Origin](#https://github.com/gorhill/uBlock) (available for Firefox, Chrome and Safari on most platforms).
-- Install [HTTP Everywhere](https://www.eff.org/https-everywhere) for your browser; this forces your information through secure, encrypted channels (HTTPS vs HTTP one) if possible.
+- Install [HTTPS Everywhere](https://www.eff.org/https-everywhere) for your browser; this forces your information through secure, encrypted channels (HTTPS vs HTTP one) if possible.
 It can also be configured to only allow connections to HTTPS websites.
 - Think about how much information/details you provide to social media platforms like Facebook, Linked, Twitter and Instagram.
 They already have quite a lot (including the ability to recognize you by name on photographs), but what other information are you volunteering?
 Where you are, whom you're with, information about your friends?
 - Consider quitting social networks, especially Facebook (but download your data first!).
 What would you miss the most?
 Are there alternatives?
 - Consider alternatives to free services provided by the likes of Google and Facebook.
 Today, if both of these companies shut down (or implement policies I don't like), I would mostly be fine because my contact with them is limited.
 I use [DuckDuckGo](https://ddg.co) and [Startpage](https://http://startpage.com) for search (free); [FastMail](https://fastmail.com) for email and calender (less than 40€ a year) ; [HERE WeGo](https://wego.here.com) for maps (free); [Signal](https://signal.org), email and IRC for messaging (free, along with iMessage, Whatsapp and Twitter); [Digital Ocean](https://digitalocean.com) for web hosting (about 5€ per month).